 Dan: 2010 was the first year that we were more on the road than we were at home.
 In 2012, we were full-time on the road.
 At that point, we had an Airstream travel trailer.

 When we sold the house, we took the money and bought an investment property.
 Ventura, California has a high cost of living.
 If you want to move back, there’s a chance you may not be able to afford it.

 So now we own a condo we rent out as income property.
 We manage it ourselves.
-In the beginning it was tough because our tenants didn’t know much about property.
+In the beginning, it was tough because our tenants didn’t know much about the property.
 Since then they have taken on more responsibilities and have become good tenants.

 TCM: How did your mindset change after selling the house?